oscar-system/Oscar.jl/docs/src/InvariantTheory/tori.md

 # Invariants of Tori
 In this section, with notation as in the introduction to this chapter, $T =(K^{\ast})^m$ will be a torus of rank $m$ over a field $K$.
 To compute invariants of diagonal torus actions, OSCAR makes use of Algorithm 4.3.1  in [DK15](@cite) which, in particular, relies on algorithmic means from polyhedral geometry.
-For the computation of invariant rings using this algorithm, there is no need to deal with explicit elements of ``T`` or its group structure: ``T`` is specified by just giving $K$ and $m$.

 ## Creating Invariant Rings